 - Use a unique and random meeting link.
 Jitsi Meet’s built-in link generator works well for this purpose.

-- Set a unique and complex password on your meeting.
+- Set a unique and complex password for your meeting.
 Distribute it to call participants over a private channel.

 Now that you’ve read all about the platform, you can evaluate whether it’s right for your situation.
-If you want to check out another platform, consider looking to our short guide for a high-level comparison, or videoconferencing.guide for many more details.
-And as always, contact our training team if you need more assistance.
+If you want to check out another platform, consider looking at our short guide for a high-level comparison, or the videoconferencing guide for many more details.
+And, as always, contact our training team if you need more assistance.